jaysonwu991/react-webpack5-ssr/docs/ssr.md

 ## Controlling component visibility

-- Express routes return component props using helpers in `apps/server/src/routes/componentData.ts`.
+- Express routes return component props using helpers in `apps/server/src/routes/componentData.ts`, wired up through `apps/server/src/routes/routeConfig.ts` (override defaults with `GREETING_DEFAULT_NAME`/`GREETING_HOME_NAME` if desired).
+- Routes can also provide optional template transforms in `apps/server/src/routes/routeConfig.ts` so the server can tweak `<title>`/meta content per route before streaming HTML to the client.
+- The same config also accepts `templatePath` so you can use templates (e.g., `apps/server/templates/home-page.html`, `greeting-page.html`, `callout-landing.html`) for a specific route without touching the client entry.
 - Examples:
   - Home route (`/`) uses `fetchHomeProps()` → GreetingCard + CalloutBanner.
   - Greeting-only routes (`/hello` and `/hello/:name`) use `fetchGreetingCardProps(params.name)`.